nayasinghania/sjsu-notes/Spring 2025/LING 21/Language.md

 > Occurs when opponents disagree not over the meanings of words but over the relevant facts
 ## Exercise 4.1
 - Part I
-	- (1) vague
+	- (1) vague and overgeneral
 	- (4) overgeneral
 	- (7) overgeneral
-	- (10) overgeneral
+	- (10) vague and overgeneral
 -  Part II
-	- (1) vagueness - border cases that debate what falls under disallowed actions could lead too debatable borderline cases
+	- (1) vagueness - border cases that debate what falls under disallowed actions could lead to debatable borderline cases
-	- (4) overgenerality - the weather report is general, not specific
+	- (4) vagueness and overgenerality - the weather report is general, not specific, and amount of clouds in the sky is vague
-	- (7) ambiguity -  we do not know if bottom refers to the person on the ship, nor do we know if she is actually watching the sinking or watching the movie or something else
+	- (7) ambiguity -  we do not know if bottom refers to the person on the ship or her bottom
 	- (10) ambiguity - we do not know if hot is referring to temperature or attractiveness
-	- (13) vagueness - the x-rays showing nothing could be debatable
+	- (13) ambiguity - the x-rays showing nothing could be debatable
 	- (16) ambiguity - we do not know for sure what is meant by "I shall lose no time in reading it"
-	- (19) overgenerality -  we do not specifically know what Jana was envious of
+	- (19) ambiguity -  we do not specifically know who was envious
 -  Part III
 	- (1) - verbal dispute
 	- (4) - factual dispute